jzvelc/gulp-revsolve/README.md

 # [gulp](http://gulpjs.com)-revsolve

-Resolves all asset references to absolute paths.
-Assets processed by [gulp-rev](https://github.com/sindresorhus/gulp-rev) can be replaced as well.
+Resolves asset references to absolute paths.
+Revisioned assets processed by [gulp-rev](https://github.com/sindresorhus/gulp-rev) can be replaced as well.

 This plugin is based on awesome [gulp-revplace](https://github.com/tenphi/gulp-revplace) by [Andrey Yamanov](https://github.com/tenphi).
 It removes dependency on [mmmagic](https://github.com/mscdex/mmmagic) which caused problems with installation.
-Another improvement is that it also resolves non revisioned files and allows more grained control over assets.
+In contrast to [gulp-revplace](https://github.com/tenphi/gulp-revplace) this plugin provides more grained control over assets with additional options.

 ## Install